EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 The different methods (signature, static DH, symmetric) use the same cipher suites, but some algorithms are not used in some methods.
 The EDHOC signature algorithm and the EDHOC signature algorithm curve are not used when EDHOC is authenticated with static DH and symmetric keys.

 The Initiator need to have a list of cipher suites it supports in order of decreasing preference.
 The Responder need to have a list of cipher suites it supports.

+## Communication/Negotiation of Protocol Features

+EDHOC allows the communication or negotiation of various protocol features during the execution of the protocol.

+* The Initiator proposes a cipher suite (see {{cipher-suites}}), and the Responder either accepts or rejects, and may make a counter proposal.

+* The Initiator decides on the correlation parameter corr (see {{#transport}}}).
+This is typically given by the transport which the Initiator and the Responder have agreed on beforehand.
+The Responder either accepts or rejects.

+* The Initiator decides on the method parameter (signature, static DH, symmetric).
+The Responder either accepts or rejects.

+TODO: Do we want to enable parties negotiating public key method?

+* The Intiator and the Responder decide on the representation of the identifier of their respective credentials, ID_CRED_I and ID_CRED_R.
+The decision is reflected by the label used in the CBOR map, see for example {{asym-overview}}.

+TODO: Do we want to enable parties to communicate that they already have or have not access to key or certificate of the other?

 ## Auxiliary Data